edx/frontend-logging/README.md

 ## Purpose

-frontend-logging contains a shared interface for logging errors and event to Datadog.
+frontend-logging contains a shared interface for logging errors and events to Datadog.

 ## Usage